Here I provide Third thoughts question answers of Rajasthan board class 12 Rainbow. Third thoughts author is E.V Lucas.

 Question 2.
 When does the narrator give away his artistic articles?

-Answer – narrator gives away his artistic articles when he is tired of a picture.
+Answer – The narrator gives away his artistic articles when he is tired of a picture.

 Question 3.
 Did the narrator go to the market with the intention of buying the painting?
 How did it happen to buy it?

-Answer – Narrator did not go to market with the intention of buying painting.
-Narrator purchase painting because the dealer sold it in cheap.
+Answer – The narrator did not go to market with the intention of buying a painting.
+Narrator purchase painting because the dealer sold it cheap.
 The narrator thought it’s a good deal.

 Question 4.
 What price did the narrator get from the buyer for the drawing?

-Answer –Narrator got 50 pounds from the buyer for the drawing.
-He bought it in 10 shillings.
+Answer –The narrator got 50 pounds from the buyer for the drawing.
+He bought it for 10 shillings.
 He got a good profit.